jay-hodgson/Sage-Governance-Documents/Terms.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp; 9.6 (a) &nbsp;&nbsp; <ins>To Users.</ins> By Posting Public Content to or via the Service, you grant
-all users of the Service, subject to any User Content restrictions you provide, a license to such Public Content pursuant to (i) the Creative Commons BY 4.0 License for any data included in your Public Content, \[and\] (ii) the Apache 2 license for any software or source code included in your Public Content \[, and/or the Open RAIL-M licenses with respect to any artificial intelligence or machine learning models included in your Public Content\], as applicable.
+all users of the Service, subject to any User Content restrictions you provide, a license to such Public Content pursuant to (i) the Creative Commons BY 4.0 License for any data included in your Public
+Content, (ii) the Apache 2 license for any software or source code included in your Public Content, and/or the Open RAIL-M licenses with respect to any artificial intelligence or machine learning models included in your Public Content, as applicable.
 If at any time you make all or portions of your Public Content private, users who have relied on the license granted in this Section 9.6(a) shall maintain all rights granted pursuant to